MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-express-23h2.md

 - All host servers must have Hyper-V enabled.
 - All host servers must be joined to Active Directory.
 - Active Directory must be prepared.
 For more information, see [Prepare Active Directory](../deploy/deployment-prep-active-directory.md).
-- A virtual switch must be created.
+- A [virtual switch](create-logical-networks.md) must be created.
 You can use the default switch created for Azure Stack HCI, version 23H2.
+You may need to create separate switches for compute traffic and management traffic, for example.
 - The physical network must be configured for the subnets and VLANs defined in the configuration file.
 - The SDN Express script needs to be run from a Windows Server 2016 or later computer.
 - The VHDX file specified in the configuration file must be reachable from the computer where the SDN Express script is run.